 Remote Work Creating a Shift to Periphery Cities

 The shift to remote work has already drastically changed much of the atmosphere and, some would say, the ambience of major cities.
 Not only is rush-hour traffic and congestion much lighter, but some retail stores and restaurants that were favorites of office workers have closed (or have very limited hours).
-Additionally, those who no longer need to live within the centers of cities in order to be close to their jobs are moving outside of them, into the less expensive suburbs, or periphery cities.
+Additionally, those who no longer need to live within the centers of cities in order to be close to their jobs or close to schools while studying urban planning degrees, are moving outside of them, into the less expensive suburbs, or periphery cities.

 How would modern-day cities change if remote work were to increase, permanently?
 Experts theorize that there would be three main effects of this phenomenon (which we have already seen occur in many cities):